 Instructions

-- Meanwhile, add the pork and beef to a large bowl.
+- Meanwhile, add the beef and pork blend and grated onions to a large bowl.
 Lightly whisk the egg, then add it to the bowl with the meat.
 Lastly, add the breadcrumb mixture.

-- Use your hands to mix the meat and seasonings together until evenly combined, but avoid overmixing.
+- Use your hands to mix the meat and seasonings until evenly combined, but avoid overmixing.

 - Slowly whisk in the beef broth, making sure to release all of the browned bits off the bottom of the skillet.
-Allow the broth to come up to a simmer, at which point it will thicken.
+Allow the broth to come up to a simmer, at which point it will thicken, 3-5 minutes.

 - Stir in the Worcestershire sauce, pepper, nutmeg, and heavy cream.
 Taste the cream sauce and adjust the salt or seasonings to your liking.